What is a 730 Evaluation and What Must Every Spouse or Parent Know?

 Sometimes, a 730 evaluator may consider evidence that he or she should not.
 If this happens, the 730 evaluation report may mention it.
 Once again, getting the entire file is essential.

-Hiring an Evidence Code 733 expert to challenge the 730 evaluator’s recommendations
+5. Can I hire an expert to challenge the 730 evaluator's recommendations?

 Evidence Code 733 states: